jimthoburn/picture-gallery/README.markdown

 #### How to move existing files into Git LFS

+Here are some commands that I used to migrate large files to Git LFS, when they were already in my Git commit history.

 ```
 $ git lfs migrate import --everything --include="*.jpg,*.png,*.zip"
 $ git status